TimerErTim/downlomatic/CONTRIBUTING.md

 ## License

 Downlomatic is licensed under the [AGPL-3.0](LICENSE).
-Your contribution will get the same license and by contributing you agree to that.
+By contributing you agree to your contribution being granted the same license.

 ## Help

 If you ever need help, you can ask me directly at <timerertim@gmail.com>.
 Depending on the growth of the project a Discord server may be created in the future.
-It will be linked it here once that's done.
+It will be linked here once that's done.
 You will be able to also ask your questions there.